Running and promoting a club

 Sponsorship and marketing

-To be a successful marketer doesn't mean spending thousands of dollars on glossy brochures, corporate videos and fancy letterhead.
+A successful marketer doesn't mean spending thousands of dollars on glossy brochures, corporate videos and fancy letterhead.
 Here are a few tips to help you better market your organisation without going broke in the process.

 Always write from your customers' perspective, offering them benefits and incentives.
 For example, instead of writing: "Come along to our next fun run on 26 July, it leaves Simmons Park at 7am and ends down by the river at 10am.
 Lots of people will be there to raise money for the Thomas Foundation - a good day to be had by all".